Causal machine learning methods and use of cross-fitting in settings with high-dimensional confounding

+Further possibilities include extending this work beyond dichotomous exposures (e.g. continuous exposures) as they are often of interest.
+Possibilities for continuous exposures include exploring a shifting exposure distribution \cite{Munoz2012PopulationInterventions, Diaz2013TargetedCurve, Hejazi2020txshift:R, Hejazi2021EfficientTrials} or estimation of standard regression parameters via an influence curve approach \cite{Vansteelandt2022Assumption-leanParameters}.
+The latter approach focusses on a summary of the exposure effect with reduced modelling assumptions, rather than ascertaining how the outcome changes with step increases or changes in exposure.
+It will also be important to explore challenges posed by multivariable missing data, which require consideration of the missingness mechanism as well as the identifiability or “recoverability” of the estimand. \cite{Lee2023AssumptionsClassification, Mohan2021GraphicalData, Moreno-Betancur2018CanonicalStudies, MohanGraphicalData} In the high-dimensional confounding setting, evaluation, and development of the CML methods in the presence of missing data is important.
+This is a growing area of research. \cite{Dashti2024HandlingEstimation}

-To conclude, in a high-dimensional confounding setting, we found that on most occasions AIPW and TMLE performed similarly for estimating the ACE, with a slight preference toward the use of TMLE, given its better stability.
-In cases where complex mechanisms are suspected, a more diverse and flexible SL library may be beneficial to reduce bias in point estimates and variance.
+To conclude, in a high-dimensional confounding setting, we found that on most occasions AIPW and TMLE performed similarly for estimating the ACE, with a slight preference toward the use of TMLE, given its greater stability.
+In cases where complex confounding mechanisms are suspected, a more diverse and flexible SL library may be beneficial to reduce bias in point estimates and variance.
 CF is important for the estimation of SE and should be used, as without it we observed underestimation of model-SE and undercoverage, particularly with a more diverse library.
-Our study suggests that in the high-dimensional confounding setting, applying the methods with CF is most important, with the number of folds used with CF less important.
-Using many folds in CF may add computational burden, without substantial benefit to method performance.
+Our study suggests that in the high-dimensional confounding setting, the number of folds used with CF is less important than the use of CF itself.

 \bmsection*{Author contributions}

 All authors contributed to the planning and design of the simulation study.
 SE conducted the simulation study and performed the analyses, and prepared the first draft of the manuscript.
 JC, SV and MM-B reviewed the manuscript, and SE revised the manuscript accordingly.
 All authors reviewed, sighted and approved the final version of the manuscript.